Cotinga: Habitat

 Deserts, open woodlands, coastal mangroves, and humid tropical forests comprise their habitats.
 Cotingas face very serious threats from the loss of their habitats.

 Taxonomy and systematics

 The family Cotingidae was introduced by French naturalist Charles Lucien Bonaparte in 1849.
 According to the International Ornithological Committee, as of July 2021, the family contains 66 species divided into 24 genera.

 A 2014 molecular phylogenetic study of the cotingas by Jacob Berv and Richard Prum found that the genera formed five monophyletic clades and they proposed that the family could be divided into five subfamilies.
+The following cladogram is based on a molecular phylogenetic study of the suboscines by Michael Harvey and collaborators published in 2020.

-In the above cladogram, the genus Tijuca is not shown, as it was embedded in Lipaugus, a position that was confirmed by a more detailed 2020 study.
-The genus Perissocephalus is also not shown as it was embedded in Cephalopterus.
+The genus Tijuca was found to be embedded in Lipaugus, a position that was confirmed by a more detailed 2020 study.